geraldhawkportfolio/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Fully responsive display means the screen fully changes to different media screen width.
+Adaptive Display means widths are in percentages of parent document and adaptes to other screen sizes.

 2. Describe what it means to be mobile first vs desktop first.

+In mobile first you start with small screen and then scale up using min-width, the opposite is true using desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+This creates the base text unit of 1rem = 10px; and enables for adaptive font sizes for accessibility.

 4. How would you describe preprocessing to someone new to CSS?

+CSS enables developers to style elements in our document.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like that there are many preprocessing techniques.. and

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.